buttonwoodcx/bcx-validation/doc/tutorial.md

 > Without `switch` transformer, you still can use multiple "if" conditional rules to do the same thing.

 > The only reason for using "readyToUse" mode to implement `switch` transformer, is to smartly support both normal mode and nested mode.
-If cut off support of nested mode, `switch` transformer can be implemented in normal transfomer by simply reusing `if` transformer.
+If cut off support of nested mode, `switch` transformer can be implemented in normal transformer by simply reusing `if` transformer.

 ### foreach transformer